OpenTreeOfLife/reference-taxonomy/doc/method/method.md

     This is done to avoid an ambiguity when later on a node with name N needs to be matched.  [get examples by rerunning]

-## Source taxonomy adjustment

-Other patches, such as extinct annotations or topology changes, are applied at this point.
-Many patches can be applied either to a source taxonomy or to the final OTT assembly, but patches that can affect alignment are better applied before alignment, to the source.

 ## Alignment of source taxonomy to union taxonomy

 It is important that source taxa be matched with union taxa when and